 The turret and armament on this vehicle appears similar to that of the M48A5 tank, but the hull is noticeably different.
 The front hull is wedge-shaped and straight as opposed to M48's rounded bow, and the exhaust pipe for the personnel heater can be seen exiting to the hull's right side, in front of the fender stowage box.
-The barrel of the .50cal M85 machine gun can be seen behind the xenon searchlight mounted above the gun tube.
-The turret on this vehicle is a later production turret: it has two lifting eyes forward on the roof and one to the rear.
-Early turrets had this arrangement reversed.
+The lens for the rangefinder can be seen in the armored blister on the turret side, and the gunner's telescope was provided with a cover in the canvas dust shield.
+Although obscured from view, this early-production machine has one lifting eye forward on the turret roof and two to the rear.
+Later turrets had this arrangement reversed.

 The stowage mount for the xenon searchlight can be seen on the left rear corner of the turret roof; the supports are attached around the turret ventilator blower cover.
 Side-loading air cleaner boxes are visible on the tank's fender just ahead of the rear stowage box.